Exploring Needs and Design Opportunities for Proactive Information Support in In-Person Small-Group Conversations: Introduction

 In-person small-group conversations in everyday and professional settings are critical to share information, spark new ideas, build interpersonal relationships, and promote health and well-being.
 However, achieving effective in-person group conversations can be challenging and cognitively demanding, as the real-time nature requires full attention, provides no editing time, and involves understanding of non-verbal cues~\cite{Yi2021, Cooney2020, Daniel2006}.
 As a result, conversation participants need to understand complex interaction dynamics, adhere to social norms, manage multiple speakers, and tailor spoken messages for a broader audience~\cite{groupconversationchallenge}.

 Recent \textbf{M}ixed \textbf{R}eality (MR) headsets show promise as conversational supporting systems by presenting relevant information through MR overlays.
 In dyadic conversation scenarios, prior research has examined how critical supporting information (\eg~ keywords extracted from spoken speech~\cite{Fujimoto2025ChatAR, Jadon2024RealityChat}, relevant background context~\cite{Jadon2024RealityChat}, and guidance for subsequent utterances~\cite{Zhang2025Understood, Yang2025SocialMind}) can be used to facilitate in-person conversational experiences.
 However, it remains unclear how a similar conversational supporting information can be designed or delivered for an in-person \emph{group} conversational experience.
 In particular, generalizing the design and findings of MR-based conversational support systems from dyadic to group conversations is challenging due to the increased complexity of group interactions: compared to dyadic conversations, in-person group conversations involve more complex dynamics due to the well-known `many-minds problem,' in which communication and interaction challenges increase as more participants join, making turn-taking, listening, and disclosure more difficult~\cite{Cooney2020, Sun2020}.
+In a dyadic conversation, an assistant can often generate a single tailored follow-up question for the user based on the other's most recent utterance and the shared topic.
+However, in small-group conversations, the same intervention may not always fit, because multiple people could speak next, speakers typically do not explicitly indicate who they are addressing, and the discussion may shift quickly between ideas.
+As a result, support that works well in one-to-one interactions does not directly translate to one-to-many conversations.
 Designing proactive support for a variety of conversational experiences has also shown promise in enhancing synchronous online~\cite{Liu2025, Houde2025, Leong2024} and in-person~\cite{Yang2025SocialMind} dyadic and group interactions. \emph{Proactive AI}, rooted in the framework of mixed-initiative interaction~\cite{Allen1999, Horvitz1999}, envisions an AI agent that can autonomously determine when and how to act without requiring explicit user requests.
 While prior work, \eg~SocialMind~\cite{Yang2025SocialMind}, has demonstrated the effectiveness of proactive conversational assistant systems for dyadic interactions --- where in-situ assistive MR overlays are delivered via heads-up displays on AI glasses --- it remains unclear how such proactive support can be generalized to group conversations.